LaRue (band)

 LaRue was an American Christian music band formed by siblings Phillip and Natalie LaRue.
-The singer-songwriter duo originated in Nashville, Tennessee in 2000.
-Phillip was 17 and Natalie 15 when they came out with their first album LaRue.
+The singer-songwriter duo originated in Nashville, Tennessee, in 2000.
+Phillip was 17 years old and Natalie 15 when they came out with their first album LaRue.

 The band worked together for a period of nearly three years before they broke up.
 According to Natalie LaRue, this was because of family reasons.
-A few years later both pursued solo musical careers.
+A few years later, both pursued solo musical careers.